Lennard Kämna: Career

+Junior cycling

 At the age of 14, Kämna left his family home in Bremen to attend a sports school in Cottbus.
 In 2014, he became the junior world champion in the individual time trial at the UCI Road World Championships, having already won the German and European championships at the same level earlier in the year.

 A year later, he finished third in the under-23 time trial at the World Championships in Richmond.
 His effort was impeded by strong winds and light rain, a fact that benefited first and second placed Mads Würtz Schmidt and Maximilian Schachmann, who both started earlier in the day.
 In June 2015, he also became the German under-23 champion in the time trial.
-In his first year as a professional, he won the German under-23 Bundesliga and became German mountain champion (Deutsche Bergmeisterschaften).
-On 14 September 2016, Kämna won the gold medal in the under-23 time trial event at the European Road Championships in Plumelec, France.